-U.S. ethnically diverse designations align with the Equal Employment Opportunity Commission's ethnicity and race categories and includes American Indian or Native Alaskan, Asian, Black or African American, Hispanic or Latino, Native Hawaiian or Pacific Islander, and two or more races.
+Officer includes Managing Directors, Executive Directors and Vice Presidents.
+U.S. ethnically diverse designations align with the Equal Employment Opportunity Commission's ethnicity and race categories and include American Indian or Native Alaskan, Asian, Black or African American, Hispanic or Latino, Native Hawaiian or Pacific Islander, and two or more races.